Rehab Centers Burlington, CO

 High Plains Mental Health Center Colby Branch Office - 65.0 miles from Burlington, CO

-High Plains Mental Health Center Colby Branch Office is a residential treatment center in Colby, Kansas that is located in the 67701 zip code.
-High Plains Mental Health Center Colby Branch Office offers counseling for couples, individual counseling and counseling for families.
-It provides regular outpatient treatment and outpatient rehab.
+High Plains Mental Health Center Colby Branch Office is a residential rehab facility in Colby, Kansas that is situated in the 67701 zip code.
+High Plains Mental Health Center Colby Branch Office offers family counseling, counseling for individuals and counseling for couples.
+It includes regular outpatient treatment and outpatient services.

 Address: 750 South Range Street, Colby, KS 67701 in Thomas County